 For the best possible start in life, the Public Health Agency of Canada supports and promotes breastfeeding as the normal and unequalled way to provide optimal nutritional, immunological and emotional nurturing of infants and toddlers.

 Today, most women are breastfeeding their babies.
 Breast milk is the best food you can offer your baby.
 Health Canada and the World Health Organization recommend that it should be the only food or drink for the first 6 months of life and after that, breastfeeding should continue for up to 2 years or more along with age-appropriate solid foods.

 Breast milk is naturally and uniquely produced by each mother for her own baby.
 As your baby grows your milk will change to meet your baby's needs and is the easiest milk of all for your baby to digest.
-Breast milk has just the right amount of protein carbohydrate, fat, vitamins and minerals, and, contains antibodies and other immune factors that help protect against infections and disease - benefits that last a lifetime.
+Breast milk has just the right amount of protein, carbohydrate, fat, vitamins and minerals, and contains antibodies and other immune factors that help protect against infections and disease - protection that can last a lifetime.
 Breastfeeding is important for mothers' health too and nurtures a special relationship between mother and baby.

 Breastfeeding is natural, but it may take time for you and your baby to learn to breastfeed.
 It can take up to six weeks or longer to establish breastfeeding, so don't give up - it is important for your baby.
-If you need some advice or support there are many groups and individuals available to help you, including:
+If you need advice or support there are many groups and individuals available to help you, including: